Groovv vs Discogs: A Companion App, Not a Competitor (2026)

 Discogs: What is this record, where does it come from, and what's it worth on the market?

-Groovv: What's in my collection, how am I using it, and what does it say about my taste?
+Groovv: What's in my collection, how am I using it, and who else shares my taste?

 Import your existing Discogs collection in minutes.
 Add new records with a tap on "Sync" - no re-importing needed.
 When you buy something new, scan it into Groovv in seconds with a barcode or cover scan.